opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 '''''''''''
 Rotoscoping consists of tracing drawings taking a live clip as reference.

-As you can import clips and frame sequences in a scene, you can simply load them, and create an animation level by drawing in the viewer, while the frames of the clips are visible underneath.
+As you can import clips and image sequences in a scene, you can simply load them, and create an animation level by drawing in the Viewer, while the frames of the clips are visible underneath.
 See  :ref:`Using the File Browser <using_the_file_browser>`  .

 The way to obtain best results is not trying to reproduce with fidelity the clip, but to use its frames just as a reference to better understand the movement or the transformation of the clip’s subject.
 In this way you can take advantage, for example, of a natural movement represented in the clip, without renouncing an expressive drawing style.

 .. tip:: **To perform rotoscoping:**

-    1. Load a QuickTime or Avi clip, or a sequence of frames, in the .
-The clip will be placed in a column of the .
+    1. Load a video clip or image sequence in an Xsheet column (or Timeline layer).

-    2. In the  select a cell in a column on the right of the column containing the clip you loaded.
-The image of the clip placed at the same frame of the cell you selected will be visible in the viewer while you are drawing.
+    2. In the Xsheet/Timeline select a cell in a column on the right of the column (or in a layer on top of the layer) containing the clip you loaded.
+The image of the clip placed at the same frame of the cell you selected will be visible in the Viewer while you're drawing.

-    3. Create a new animation level and use tools to trace the first drawing in the viewer.
+    3. Create a new animation level and use tools to trace the first drawing in the Viewer.

-    4. Move to next frames, and trace the next drawings.
+    4. Move to subsequent frames, and trace the next drawings.

 .. _cloning_levels: